dockstore/dockstore/_docs/for-developers.md

 See [https://cromwell.readthedocs.io/en/develop/Imports/](https://cromwell.readthedocs.io/en/develop/Imports/) for general knowledge on imports.

 Imports allow you to reference other files in your workflow.
 There are two types of resources that are supported in imports: http(s) and file-path based.
-Any public http(s) based URL can be used as the resource for an import, such as a website, GitHub, GA4GH compliant TES endpoint, and etc.
+Any public http(s) based URL can be used as the resource for an import, such as a website, GitHub, GA4GH compliant TES endpoint, etc.

 There are times when you may want to convert file-path based imports to public http(s) imports.
 One such reason is to ensure compatibility with FireCloud since it currently does not support file-path based imports.
 There are many different ways to convert to a public http(s) based import, the following are two examples.